-Co-operative education, or co-op.
-If you’re like me and you went to a traditional four year college, you may not have heard of it.
+If you’re like me and you went to a traditional four year college, you may not have heard of Co-operative education, also known as co-op.
 Before our oldest son started the college tour process, I had no clue about co-op education programs in college.
 But now I’m a big advocate.
 The short explanation is that co-operative education combines classroom and “real world” experience.
-Our oldest son’s co-op experience has completely changed the way we look at college.
+And our oldest son’s co-op experience has completely changed the way we look at college.

 That was the moment right there.
 Out of the corner of my eye, I saw him sit up and lean forward, listening to every word.
 A break from the monotony of the classroom, and active hands-on learning?
 Finally – something connected.

-Then there are the skills that you won’t learn in a classroom.
+Then there are the skills that he wouldn’t have been able to learn in a classroom.
 Collaborating with engineers thirty years older than he.
 Working closely with veteran hourly employees who call him “College Boy” while they teach him all the practical stuff professors don’t (“You won’t learn this in class – THIS is the best way to wire a semiconductor.”).
 Presenting his projects before senior management at a Fortune 500 company.
 Currently, he’s managing a team of subcontractors on a $250,000 project.

 He’s learned what it’s like to work a long, physically demanding day.
 And he’s learned the satisfaction of getting paid for it.
 His soft mama’s boy hands have toughened into a man’s hands with callouses and grease under his nails.
-He appreciates now that going to college is a privilege, and that some of those hourly union employees he works with (who don’t have a college degree) are just as smart as he is.
-It’s opened his eyes to the real world in ways that four years on a leafy quad with football Saturdays, and summers spent back at home caddying or mowing lawns, simply could not have.
+He now appreciates that going to college is a privilege and that some of those hourly union employees he works with (who don’t have a college degree) are just as smart as he is.
+His co-op experience has opened his eyes to the real world in ways that four years on a leafy quad with football Saturdays and summers spent back at home caddying or mowing lawns simply could not have.

 Co-op definitely isn’t a traditional college experience, and it isn’t right for everyone.
 But in our experience, the benefits far outweigh the negatives.
 All three of our kids chose to attend colleges with co-op education programs.
 Maybe co-op is the right fit for your student, too.